SmartAdvisorOnline

 The 2026 encryption evolution

 Traditional VPN marketing used to stop at the cipher layer: AES-256, ChaCha20, military-grade, end of story.
 The real pressure point is the handshake.
 A modern tunnel first negotiates short-lived session keys, then uses those keys to encrypt data packets.
 That matters because an attacker can capture traffic today and try to decrypt it later.
-This is why post-quantum readiness has entered the VPN conversation.
+Post-quantum readiness has entered the VPN conversation.
 The issue is not that quantum computers are breaking your home Wi-Fi right now.
 The issue is “harvest now, decrypt later”: someone stores encrypted traffic now, hoping that a future breakthrough makes old key exchange easier to crack.

 That is where providers like NordVPN and Proton frame their 2026 security story differently.
 NordVPN pushes the idea of a NordLynx stack that keeps overhead low while hardening key negotiation.
 Proton’s privacy-first positioning leans into Stealth and anti-censorship, but also into quantum-resistant upgrade paths for session establishment.
 The practical message is simple: payload encryption alone is not enough.
 You also need resilient key exchange, fast renegotiation, and sane defaults when networks change under you.